aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/formfields/get-all/_index.md

 weight: 20
 ---

-This REST API allows you to get form fields from a document or specific section/paragraph.
+This REST API retrieves form fields from a document, a section or a paragraph.

 ## REST API